bustanet/MinerStatus_BlockwarePool/README.md

     - HASH_BASELINE -> This is a count of Hashes per second.
 1TH = 1 * 10^12 or 1,000,000,000,000
     - *NUM_WORKERS -> The number of miners you have.

-*This configuration only takes into account a single subaccount in the blockware inferace, but the program can be easilty updated for other configurations.
+*This configuration only takes into account a single subaccount with N number of workers, but the program can be easilty updated for other configurations.